AnaGciaSchz/AnaGarcia/content/page/my-talks/index.md

 * [Setting up Search with Self-Managed Components](https://www.youtube.com/watch?v=qHIty1hsl6k&t=2s) – A hands-on demo of the project in action.

  By the way, did you notice the editing?
 That was all me! 😄

+ <h3>Interviews</h3>

+I’m not just about giving talks at events—I can also be an interviewer!
+While this isn’t my first interview, it’s the one I prepared entirely from scratch for an event I organized alone, and I’m really proud of it.
+Everyone had a great time, and people even asked if I was a journalist because I seemed so professional!
+It was definitely a memorable day. 😊

+ {{< youtube 0F1-mufc1wE >}}